scmclimited/deep_rag/README.md

 │   ├── ENTRY_POINTS_AND_SCENARIOS.md  # Entry point scenarios and use cases
 │   └── THREAD_TRACKING_AND_AUDIT.md   # Thread tracking and audit logging
 │
-├── .env                          # Environment variables (database, LLM, embedding configs) ├── requirements.txt              # Python dependencies
+├── .env.example                  # Example environment variables (copy to .env and fill in your values) ├── requirements.txt              # Python dependencies
 ├── pyproject.toml                # Project metadata, dependencies, and pytest config
 ├── makefile                      # Convenience make commands for common tasks